DIY Hot Tub Patio Ideas on a Budget

 Repurpose Old Furniture, Pallets, or Shipping Containers:

-Upcycle Household Items into Planters, Lighting Fixtures, and Outdoor Accessories:
+Upcycle Household Items into Planters, Lights, and Accessories:

 For more about DIY Hot Tub Projects.